-Raised in Kirkwood, Missouri, Sarah Paulsen's artwork has been exhibited widely in local and national exhibitions, and her prizewinning films have been featured in the St. Louis International Film Festival, the True/False Film Festival, the Black Maria Film Festival, the Motivate Film Festival and the Chicago International Children's Film Festival, among many others.
 A 2010 C.A.T.
 Institute fellow and 2015 Regional Arts Commission Artist Fellow, she has garnered numerous awards for her work and also completed several residencies – including the Cite Internationale des Arts, Paris.
-A dedicated advocate for social change, a key aspect of Paulsen’s practice has always involved the orchestration of large-scale community projects, such as participatory public murals, thematic round-table discussions and the now-annual People’s Joy Parade on Cherokee Street, currently in its tenth year.
+A dedicated advocate for social change, a key aspect of Paulsen’s practice has always involved the orchestration of large-scale community projects, such as participatory public murals, thematic round-table discussions and the now-annual People’s Joy Parade on Cherokee Street.
 Paulsen holds a B.F.A. in visual art from the University of Missouri, Columbia and an M.F.A. from the Sam Fox School of Design and Visual Art at Washington University.
-She lives and works in St. Louis, where she teaches art and animation at Marian Middle School, CAM, St. Louis Community College.
+She lives and works in St. Louis, where she teaches art and animation at Marian Middle School and St. Louis Community College.
 Currently an Artist in Residence with the Kranzberg Arts Residency, she is illustrating a book about, mothering as meditation, as part of this opportunity.